Amneh-momani/reading-notes/class-01.md

  You could compare scripts to any of the following:
  + RECIPES
- By fo llowing the instructions in a recipe, one-by-one in t he order set out, cooks can create a dish they have never made before.
+ By following the instructions in a recipe, one-by-one in t he order set out, cooks can create a dish they have never made before.

  + HANDBOOKS
-  Large companies often provide handbooks for new employees that contain procedures to fo llow in certain situations.
+  Large companies often provide handbooks for new employees that contain procedures to follow in certain situations.

   + MANUALS
-  Mechanics often refer to car repair manuals when ser vicing models they are not familiar with.
+  Mechanics often refer to car repair manuals when servicing models they are not familiar with.
 These manuals contain a series of tests to check the key functions of the car are working, along with details of how to fix any issues that arise.

 ### notes:
 + _**Scripts are made up of instructions a computer can follow step-by-step.**_